 I will keep this post short and sweet and direct to the point.
-It will only cover how to take a screen shot of a digital PDF pattern piece and uploading only as a “Print then cut Image”.
+It will only cover how to take a screenshot of a digital PDF pattern piece and upload only as a “Print then cut Image”.

 If you need further assistance with how to place your pattern on a fold or how to mark your pattern pieces please refer to this post here.

 These instructions cover how to proceed with PDF sewing patterns on a Desktop or Laptop Computer using the Cricut Design Space Desktop Application.